Science and technology in Europe: Historical overview

 Mathematics flourished in the Greek world from 600 BC to 300 AD.
 However, the study of mathematics was de-emphasized when the Roman Empire was in power, and became even less important after the fall of Rome.

 Medieval Europeans were interested in mathematics for different reasons than modern mathematicians are; namely, they studied mathematics because they thought it was the basis to understand the created order of nature, as explained in Timaeus by Plato and the Book of Wisdom.

-During the 17th century, Europe (and only Europe) underwent the Scientific Revolution as natural philosophers began to obtain exact measurements and base their theories on experiments and observations.
+During the 16th century, Europe (and by extension their colonies) underwent the Scientific Revolution as natural philosophers began to obtain exact measurements and base their theories on experiments and observations.
 During this era, mathematics and astronomy were the branches of science that spearheaded the Scientific Revolution, and princely courts were a source of patronage for the sciences.
 Natural philosophers of this time tried to grasp the laws of nature as a way to understand God's mind, and though Jesuits welcomed the flourishing of science, some Christian authorities instead responded to it by accusing natural philosophers of heresy.

-Although the European Union was only founded in 1993, the tradition of scientific research in Europe is much older and can be traced back to the scientific revolution.
+Although the European Union was only founded in 1993, the tradition of scientific research in Europe is much older and can be traced back to the Scientific Revolution.
 Europe is home to some of the world's oldest universities, such as the University of Bologna, although the oldest European universities were, at the time of their foundation, more centered on philosophy, theology and law than on science.

 In the time since World War II, science and technology has played ever more critical roles in the lives of Europeans.

+EU enterprises embraced modern digital technology, and in recent years, they have closed an 11-point deficit with the United States in their usage of those technologies.
+As of 2023, 70% of EU enterprises use innovative digital technology, reducing the gap with the US.